Nytra/NeosComponentSearchWizard/README.md

 ## Usage
 The wizard can be found in the DevTip 'Create New' menu under Editors/Component Wizard (Mod). <br>

+You can drop a component reference into the Component Type field to search for components with that exact type, or check Ignore Type Arguments to search for components with the same base type only.
+For example, if you drop a ValueField<bool>, then with Ignore Type Arguments it will search for all ValueField components. <br>

+The Search Nice Name option will take the component name as, for example, ValueField<bool> as opposed to ValueField`1. <br>

+You can check Exact Match to match the whole string as you typed it, instead of checking if the component name only contains that string. <br>

+You can check Spawn Detail Text which gives a text with the component names, their Enabled state, and the hierarchy path to get to them. <br>

-This mod should be used carefully as it allows manipulating a large number of components at once.<br>
+This mod should be used carefully as it allows manipulating a large number of components at once. <br>

-The mod does not currently support undo.<br>
+The mod does not currently support undo. <br>